 How Artists See is a breakthrough series of interactive, inquiry-based books designed to teach children about the world by looking at art and about art by looking at the world.
 Each volume presents sixteen diverse works of art, all devoted to a subject that every child already knows from personal experience.
 Author Colleen Carroll's engaging, conversational text is filled with thought-provoking questions and imaginative activities that spark children's natural curiosity both about the subject of the artwork they are looking at and about the way it was created.

 This direct, interactive approach to art — and to the world — promotes self-exploration, self-discovery, and self-expression.
-As it introduces artistic concepts, styles, and techniques, it also provides loads of fun.
+The books introduce basic artistic concepts, styles, and techniques, and are loads of fun.
 For children who want to know more about the artists whose works appear in the book, biographies are provided at the end, along with suggestions for further reading and an international list of museums where each artist's works can be seen.

 As children begin to understand the multitude of ways that artists see, they will deepen their appreciation of art and artists, of the world around them, and of their own unique vision.